This article will guide you through the troubleshooting for speed issues on an iiNet Cable (HFC) broadband service.

 Programs such as file-sharing services, video streaming and games in particular may be contributing to data congestion.
 Some file-sharing programs may be set to open in the background as soon as the computer restarts, so we recommend that Windows users check the Task Manager (press CTRL+ALT+DELETE on the keyboard to open) and Mac OSX users check the Dock at the bottom of the screen and close any of these programs if they are running.

-If speeds have improved significantly, this means your Cable modem has a working connection and the issue lies with either data congestion or performance of the WiFi router - please switch to troubleshooting WiFi Network No Connection.
+If speeds have improved significantly, this means your Cable modem has a working connection and the issue lies with either data congestion or performance of the WiFi router - please switch to troubleshooting WiFi signal.

 If speeds are still poor, go to the next step.